-Is the last-minute trade deal between the UK and European Union a disaster for student mobility – with British students barred from Erasmus+ exchanges – or a bright new dawn towards fulfilling the goal of doubling the number of UK-based students studying abroad?
+Is the last-minute trade deal between the UK and European Union a disaster for student mobility – with Britain pulling out of the next round of the Erasmus+ exchange programme – or a bright new dawn towards fulfilling the goal of doubling the number of UK-based students studying abroad?

 The big Brexit gamble appears to have paid off for now and both the European Union and Boris Johnson government can claim some kind of victory in avoiding a calamitous no deal final exit, even if a last-minute glitch over fishing quotas delayed signing off the free trade deal between the UK and EU for nearly 24 hours.